eschulte/nuh/blogs/2023-2024-winter-offensive.md

 Union across the nation!

-The National Winter Offensive season takes place annually from Thanksgiving through the Reverend Martin Luther King Jr Day with key dates throughout the season.
+The National Winter Offensive season takes place annually from Thanksgiving through the Reverend Martin Luther King Jr Day including actions on key dates throughout the season.

-## Important Winter Offensive dates around which actions and or protests will take place:
+## Important Winter Offensive dates of action and protests:

 1.  **December 10th – Anniversary of the UN Universal Declaration of Human Rights